leobeeson/msgny-project/notes/notes.md

         * Who draws the line between outright misogyny and objective/mature conversations?
             * i.e. an aggressive troll vs a couple of friends talking about misogyny.
         * If a comment comes from a woman (e.g. a religious conservative), would it be considered misogynous?
             * How do we know if it's not a fake profile?
-    * Technical:
-        * Large volume of streamed data: solutions must be light and fast.
-        * Embedded solution: can't impact the rest of the client's system.
-        * Ambiguity in natural language (when is it misogyny and when is it a woman being sarcastic?)
-3. Define Requirements
+4. Define Requirements
     * Product:
         * Does it enable Group chats?
             * Assume it does.
             * #DOUBT: Would misogyny be greater in group chats than in 1:1 messages?
-    * Data:
-        * How many languages?
         * Media files?
             * Images
             * Audio
+    * Data:
+        * How many languages?
         * Encryption?
             * End-2-End would pose sever difficulties.
             * Assume it's not E2E.